 Taxation of businesses and individuals in Luxembourg

-Before starting a business, it is recommended to familiarize with the nuances of business taxation in Luxembourg.
+Before starting a business, it is recommended to familiarize yourself with the nuances of business taxation in Luxembourg.
 This jurisdiction is relevant if one wants to optimize the tax burden of companies and individuals.
-In a number of cases it is possible to take advantage of tax benefits.
+In a number of cases, it is possible to take advantage of tax benefits.

 What is important to consider when opening a company

 When planning the registration of a company in Luxembourg in 2021 it is necessary to take into account the nuances of the law.
 Many investors are attracted to the jurisdiction by the reliability of banks and favorable business conditions, protection of capital.
 Most often on the territory open holdings and investment funds.

 The main nuances that you need to know when opening a company in Luxembourg in 2021 are the following: